New Study May Mean New Hope for People With Spinal Cord Injuries

 Serious spinal cord injuries can also mean paraplegia, which is the complete loss of feeling in the legs or lower half of the body, or quadriplegia, the paralysis of all four limbs.
 Other effects of a spinal cord injury include muscle spasms or overactive reflexes, increased perspiration, loss of sensation or hyper sensation, and tingling.

-“Depending on the seriousness of the injury, a person with a spinal cord injury could walk with a limp or be paralyzed from the neck down,” said Dr. Joel Singer, a stem cell therapy doctor in New York.
+“Depending on the seriousness of the injury, a person with a spinal cord injury could walk with a limp or be paralyzed from the neck down,” said New York physician Dr. Joel Singer.

 Patients with severe spinal cord injuries also often experience shortness of breath and urinary and fecal incontinence.